juanignaciogiacobbe15/apuntes_certificaciones/Cloud Practitioner (CLF-C02)/Foundations on Cloud Computing/21-AWS shared responsibility model.md

-# AWS shared responsibility model
+# AWS Shared Responsibility Model
 - You do not treat your AWS environment as a single object.
 Rather, you treat the environment as a collection of parts that build upon each other.
 AWS is responsible for some parts of your environment and you (the customer) are responsible for other parts.
 - The shared responsibility model divides into customer responsibilities (commonly referred to as “security in the cloud”) and AWS responsibilities (commonly referred to as “security of the cloud”).